-In the first half of 2025, developers rattled off plans for at least six new data centers across Montana.
-If NorthWestern Energy is allowed to power the new data centers currently proposed in Montana, adding those facilities' would quadruple the utility's current average electricity demand in the state.
+In the first half of 2025, developers rattled off plans for massive new data centers across Montana.
+If NorthWestern Energy is allowed to power the new data centers proposed in Montana, adding those facilities could more than triple the utility's current average electricity demand in the state.